criticalboot/node-red-contrib-socketio-extended/README.md

 ## Thanks
 Thank to:
 * @nexflo for translating the comments in English and for pre-sending control data
-* @bimalyn-IBM for implementig rooms
+* @bimalyn-IBM for implementing rooms
-* @essuraj for implementig rooms listing node
+* @essuraj for implementing rooms listing node
-* @cazellap for pushong adding compatibility to socketIO 3.0
+* @cazellap for adding compatibility to socketIO 3.0
+* @